-IFRS 15 has established a model for recognizing revenues from contracts with customers, the so-called five step model.
-In accordance with the standard, revenues are recognised in the amount of remuneration which, as expected by the Company, is payable in exchange for the transfer of promised goods or services to the customer.
+The Company recognises revenues in the amount of remuneration which, as expected by the Company, is payable in exchange for the transfer of promised goods or services in accordance with Five Step Model.

-- The Company sells licences and broad IT services and distinguishes the following types of receipts: - receipts from the sale of licences and/or own services, - receipts from the sale of licences and/or external services, and - receipts from the sale of hardware.
+The Company sells licences and broad IT services and distinguishes the following types of receipts:

+- receipts from the sale of licences and/or own services, - receipts from the sale of licences and/or external services, and - receipts from the sale of hardware.